proofoftom/open-social-coolify/README.md

 # Open Social 13.0.0-beta2 for Coolify

-Docker Compose setup for deploying Open Social 13.0.0-beta2 with PostgreSQL on Coolify.
+Docker Compose setup for deploying Open Social 13.0.0-beta2 with MariaDB on Coolify, including integrated Solr search.

 ## How It Works

 The Dockerfile creates a custom `composer.json` that requires `goalgorilla/open_social:13.0.0-beta2` directly from Packagist (the `social_template` doesn't have versioned releases for 13.x).
 This gives you a proper Composer-managed installation with Drush included.

+The setup also includes:
+- Apache Solr service for advanced search capabilities
+- Search API and Search API Solr modules pre-installed and configured
+- Automatic configuration via environment variables

 ## Quick Start for Coolify